 WordPress sometimes get a large version release after every four months.
 It is not always compulsory to upgrade to latest version release of WordPress.
 For example, if you are currently using WordPress 4.6.x and WordPress 4.7 is released, it may not be necessary to update to latest version.

 Although, it is necessary to implement the most recent security releases.
 You should also keep your themes and plugins updated for fixing any susceptibility in them.

 2. Use a host that does security leg-work for you

 A simple and easiest way to WordPress Security is to select a host that makes security a priority.
-When choosing a web host look for ones that offer:
+While choosing a web host one always looks that offer:

-- Daily backups: It will help you get back online fast in the event of an violation.
+- Daily backups: It will help you get back online fast in the event of a violation.

-- Automatic updates: these help patch security holes as soon as they’re detected, keeping your data safe.
+- Automatic updates: these help patch security holes as soon as they get detected, keeping your data safe.

 - Restoration services: These help you get back online if something goes inaccurate.

 In case you’re accepting credit cards, you require an SSL certificate.
 They encrypt your customer data, generally credit card details—when people send you information over the internet.